 Whether you’re part of the deaf or hearing community, have you ever had an experience like this?
 How do you prefer to be treated in this situation?
 We invite you to share your thoughts in the comments section.

-Special thanks to Skye Sherman for helping me write my story.
+Special thanks to Skye Sherman.